zuozhenggh/learning-library/common/labs/setup-ssh-forwarding/setup-ssh-forwarding.md

 - Successfully logged into your LiveLabs account
 - The valid SSH private key from the key pair used during workshop request

 The example below using port 7803 is for illustration only and validation (*Step 2*) will fail unless your instance is running EM13c on that port.
-Using the actual port(s) and client type from your lab, follow this example to setup SSH tunnel for each application entry.
+As a results, using the actual port(s) and client type from your lab, follow this example to setup SSH tunnel for each application entry.

 | Application              | Client                             | Local port | Remote Port|
 |--------------------------|------------------------------------|------------|------------|